astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 > What does the attribute `"defer": true` mean?
 Scripts are loaded with `async` - asynchronous/parallel to other resources. `defer` promises the browser that the web page will not be changed by instructions.
 More information [at Mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).<!-- \index{WebAssetManager!attribute} -->

 > The Joomla Web Assets Manager manages all assets in a Joomla installation.
 It is not mandatory to include script files or stylesheets via this manager.
-However, it does have advantages.
-If dependencies are set correctly, no conflicts occur and necessary files are loaded by Joomla.
+All calls to `HTMLHelper::_('stylesheet or script ...)` work, but these assets are appended after the Web Asset Manager assets.
+This results in overriding styles that are set in the template.
+Thus, a user does not have the possibility to manipulate by means of a `user.css`.
+However, it does have more advantages: If dependencies are set correctly, no conflicts occur and necessary files are loaded by Joomla.
 For example, we have set a dependency in the line `"dependencies": ["core"],`.<!-- \index{WebAssetManager!dependencies} -->

 #### [media/com_foos/js/admin-foos-modal.js](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-4edb4212d7ab2a7cb25312a4799b1c95)